 Prerequisite: This must be arranged the previous semester and must be approved by the student's advisor.
-Freshmen and Sophomores may not take this course.
+Freshmen and Sophomores may not take this course without approval of the department chair.
 To fulfill the course requirements, the student is to serve a minimum 100-hour internship with one of our approved professional theaters.
 The portfolio required for this course includes a discussion of how the student's Christian world view and faith were integrated in this experience.
 Theatre Internship in conjunction with Senior Project fulfills the Capstone requirement for the Core Curriculum.
 May be repeated up to 2 units.
 Theatre majors are required to take 2 units.
 An additional unit may be taken as an elective unit.